Commands

 rename

-Rename a topic branch.
+Rename a topic branch while preserving Git history.

 Usage